MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.SiteRecovery/v1.1.11/Get-AzureRmSiteRecoveryStorageClassificationMapping.md

 ```

 ## DESCRIPTION
-The **Get-AzureRmSiteRecoveryStorageClassificationMapping** cmdlet gets a storage classification mapping in azure_2 Site Recovery.
+The **Get-AzureRmSiteRecoveryStorageClassificationMapping** cmdlet gets a storage classification mapping in Azure Site Recovery.

 ## EXAMPLES